Ann loves to sew in her free time. She also loves to share her knowledge with her readers.

 A simple basting stitch for hand sewing is really not hard, once you know what steps to follow and what to look out for.
-This simple stitch will work for mending ripped cloth, sewing on buttons, hand-sewing delicate areas in clothing construction, sewing on lace or patches or embellishments, or completing simple sewing projects without a sewing machine.
+This simple stitch will work to mend ripped cloth, sew on buttons, hand-sewing delicate areas in clothing construction, sew on lace or patches or embellishments, or complete simple sewing projects without a sewing machine.

 - A sharp needle that will pierce your cloth without making a large or noticeable hole (a needle is sharp at one end and has a hole at the other end; a pin has a ball or flat "head" and no hole).

 - Thread (thin sewing string) that matches the main color of your cloth.
 Thread comes in different thicknesses: choose a thicker thread if you are sewing or mending thick cloth, such as denim, sturdy khaki, adventure/outdoor material, cloth handles or bag straps, etc. Thin (regular) thread is used for all other fabrics and purposes.
 If thick thread is not available, you may double thin thread through the needle.

 - Cut a length of thread about two to three feet long.
 An easy measurement for a manageable length of thread is to cut a length that is twice the length of your forearm (from your hand to your elbow).
 It is important not to cut too long a length of thread, or you will risk getting it tangled, and the length will not be manageable as you try to find your way from stitch to stitch.

 - Thread the needle by putting one end through the hole in the needle (the "eye" of the needle).
 I prefer to pull the thread through so that the needle is in the middle of the thread string, then pull the ends of the thread together so that the needle is dangling at the other end, thus doubling your thread and making it sturdier.
 You may not need to double your thread if you are sewing on very fine, fragile fabric, but in most circumstances, doubled thread ensures that you will not have to sew this seam again.